-43 44 appropriateness of placement in said program and development of the child's individualized education program.
+43 44 of free appropriate public education in a program operated by or under the supervision of the Department of Health and Human Services or the Department of Juvenile Justice and Delinquency Prevention, the local educational agency shall confer with the appropriate Department of Health and Human Services or Department of Juvenile Justice and Delinquency Prevention staff for their participation and determination of the appropriateness of placement in said program and development of the child's individualized education program.
 The individualized education program may then be challenged under the due process provisions of G.S.
 115C-116.
 Every child with special needs a disability shall be entitled to attend these nonresidential schools or programs and receive from them free appropriate public education."

-"§ 115C-113.
+'§ 115C-113.
 Diagnosis and evaluation; Evaluation and identification; individualized education program.

-(a) Before taking any action described in subsection (b), below, (b) of this section, each local educational agency shall cause a multi-disciplinary diagnosis and evaluation to be made of the child.
+Before taking any action described in subsection (b), below, (b) of this section, each local educational agency shall cause a multi-disciplinary diagnosis and evaluation to be made of the child.
 The State Board of Education shall establish special, simplified procedures for the diagnosis and evaluation of the pregnant child, which procedures shall focus on the particular needs of the pregnant child and shall exclude those procedures which are not pertinent to the pregnant. conduct evaluations and determine eligibility consistent with IDEA.
 The local educational agency shall use the diagnosis and evaluation to determine if the child has special needs, diagnose and disability, evaluate those that child's individual needs, propose special education programs and related services to meet those needs, and provide or arrange to provide such programs. that special education and related services.
-A multi-disciplinary diagnosis and evaluation is one which includes, without limitation, medical (if necessary), psychological (if necessary) and educational assessments recommendations; such an recommendations.
+A multi-disciplinary diagnosis and evaluation is one which includes, without limitation, medical (if psychological (if necessary) and educational necessary), assessments recommendations; such an recommendations.
 The evaluation may include any other assessments as the Board may, by rule or regulation, require. the Board requires.